New York CEO shooting mapped: Movements of Brian Thompson gunman

 The moment was captured on the hostel’s security cameras and shared on X by police on Thursday morning.

-No arrests have been made as of Friday morning, with the NYPD offering a $10,000 reward for information leading to the suspect.
+No arrests have been made as of Saturday afternoon, with the NYPD offering a $10,000 reward for information leading to the suspect.
+The FBI has also joined the investigation, offering $50,000 for information.

 Thompson’s wife, Paulette Thompson, told NBC News her husband received “some threats” threats prior to Wednesday’s shooting.

 The suspect also appeared to drop a water bottle he had purchased from Starbucks and a cellphone in an alleyway when he fled.
-Investigators hope the items might be able to provide fingerprint or DNA evidence.
+New York City Mayor Eric Adams said Saturday that “the net is tightening” around the suspect as police gather DNA, fingerprints and other evidence.

+He added that law enforcement officials do not want to release a suspect’s name at this time.

+“If we do, we are basically giving a tip to the person we are seeking and we do not want to give him an upper hand at all,” Adams said.
+“Let him continue to believe he can hide behind the mask.
+We revealed his face.
+We’re going to reveal who he is and we’re going to bring him to justice.”